WICG/turtledove/FLEDGE.md

-*   auction\_signals and per\_buyer\_signals: as in the call to `generate_bid()` for the winning interest group.
+*   auctionSignals and perBuyerSignals: as in the call to `generateBid()` for the winning interest group.
-*   seller\_signals: The output of `report_result()` above, giving the seller an opportunity to pass information to the buyer.
+*   sellerSignals: The output of `reportResult()` above, giving the seller an opportunity to pass information to the buyer.
-*   browser\_signals: Similar to the argument to `report_result()` above, though without the seller's desirability score.
+*   browserSignals: Similar to the argument to `reportResult()` above, though without the seller's desirability score.
 This could also include some buyer-specific signal like the second-highest bid from that particular buyer.

-The `report_win()` function's reporting happens by calling browser-provided aggregate reporting APIs or, temporarily, directly calling network APIs.
+The `reportWin()` function's reporting happens by calling browser-provided aggregate reporting APIs or, temporarily, directly calling network APIs.

 Ads often need to report on events that happen once the ad is rendered.
 One common example is reporting on whether an ad became viewable on-screen.
 We will need a communications channel to allow the publisher page or the Fenced Frame to pass such information into the worklet responsible for reporting.
 Some additional design work is needed here.